CMS ITU Training Event

 The Centers for Medicare & Medicaid Services (CMS) Division of Tribal Affairs (DTA) in conjunction with the Navajo Area Indian Health Service (IHS) invite you to the 2020 CMS Outreach & Education Event.

 The event will be held virtually from Tuesday, July 7th to Thursday, July 16th, 2020.
-Register now.

 - Business Office Staff